ansible-collections/overview/README.rst

 Q: What should I do to move plugins across collections during migration?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. Create PR against new collection repo to add the plugin(s)
+1. Create PR against old collection repo to remove

   * if it is an action plugin, remember to include the corresponding module with documentation.
   * if it is a module, check if it has a corresponding action plugin that should carry with it.
-  * check meta/ for relevant updates to action_groups.yml and routing.yml if they exist.
+  * ensure meta/ has updates to action_groups.yml and routing.yml if they did in step #1.

-2. Create PR against old collection repo to remove
+2. Create PR against new collection repo to add the files removed in step 1, as well as:

   * if it is an action plugin, remember to include the corresponding module with documentation.
   * if it is a module, check if it has a corresponding action plugin that should carry with it.
-  * ensure meta/ has updates to action_groups.yml and routing.yml if they did in step #1.
+  * check meta/ for relevant updates to action_groups.yml and routing.yml if they exist.
+  * Carefully check ``tests/integration``, ``tests/units``
+  * ``tests/sanity/ignore-*.txt`` entries

-3. Update core (temp-2.10-devel branch) entries for all files moved
+3. Update ``ansible/ansible:devel`` branch entries for all files moved

   * lib/ansible/config/routing.yml (redirect entry)
   * .github/BOTMETA.yml (migrated_to entry)